-An elementary student council will be formed during the 2021-2022 school year to enhance our elementary building.
-Students from grades third through sixth will be able to participate.
-Details will follow after the conclusion of the first quarter.
+An elementary student council will be formed during the 2022-2023 school year to enhance our elementary building.
+Students from grades third through fifth will be able to participate.
+Details will follow after the school year begins.

 The qualifications for student council are listed below: